ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	i.
 Objects can be encrypted using Server-side encryption (SSE).
 	j. ==**Server Access Logging feature of Amazon S3**: provides more detailed information about every access request sent to the S3 bucket including the referrer and turn-around time information compared to **CloudTrail Logging feature of Amazon S3.**==
 	k. **CORS** will only allow objects from one domain (travel.cebu.com) to be loaded and accessible to a different domain (palawan.com).
+	l. does not provide low-latency file operations as it does not reside within your VPC by default, which means the data will traverse the public Internet that may result to higher latency.
+You can set up a VPC Endpoint for S3 yet still, its latency is greater than that of EBS.
+m. **Cross-Region Replication**(CRR)
+		When you upload your data in S3, your objects are redundantly stored on multiple devices across multiple facilities within the region only, where you created the bucket. enables you to automatically copy S3 objects from one bucket to another bucket that is placed in a different AWS Region or within the same Region.
+n. **Cross-Account Access** is primarily used if you want to grant access to your objects to another AWS account. eg: Account `MANILA` can grant another AWS account (Account `CEBU)` permission to access its resources such as buckets and objects

 **Amazon S3 notification** feature enables you to receive notifications when certain events happen in your bucket.
 **S3 Batch Operations** runs multiple S3 operations in a single request.